Crypto Adoption Around the World: Nicaragua

 Crypto adoption in Nicaragua faces several challenges:

-1. Regulatory Uncertainty: The absence of a comprehensive regulatory framework creates ambiguity, making it difficult for businesses and investors to operate with confidence.
+1. Regulatory Uncertainty: The new comprehensive regulatory framework creates ambiguity, making it difficult for businesses and investors to operate with confidence, as it presents meaningful challenges for new market entrants who must now professionalize their operations and meet regulatory demands.

 2. Technological Infrastructure: Limited internet access and technological infrastructure can hinder the widespread adoption of cryptocurrencies.